ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 | Contravariant | before | adapt inputs |

-Now that we know the essential difference between Functor and Contravariant, let's look at how we can use contramap with your `Predicate` class.
+Now that we know the essential difference between `Functor` and `Contravariant`, let's look at how we can use `contramap` with our `Predicate` class.

 Given that we already have a `Predicate` that determines whether a number is greater than ten: